jeanNyil/jboss-fuse-6-fabric/docs/secure_fuse_fabric_with_rhsso.md

 ### `hawtio-client` to secure the _Fabric Hawtio console_

 Create the `hawtio-client` client in a _Red Hat SSO 7.3_ realm (e.g. `fuse-fabric-demo`) with the following attributes:

+- `Client ID`: `hawtio-client`
 - `Access type` must be `public`
 - `Redirect URI` must point to _Fuse Fabric_ environment _Hawtio_.
 For instance: `https://localhost:8443/hawtio/*` or `https://<console_vip>:<console_vip_port>/hawtio/*`
   - You must also have a corresponding _Web Origin_ configured.
 In this case, `https://localhost:8443` or `https://<vip_host>:<vip_port>`
-- The following `client roles` must be added to the `hawtio-client` (according to the _Fuse Fabric_ environment creation).
+- `Full Scope Allowed` selected to `OFF` and restrict realm roles to the following.
 Note that the user needs to have the proper role to successfully authenticate to _Hawtio_:
   ```
   admin
   manager